 So that we are in agreement as to what you will require for your exhibit, please review the following details:

 - Signage: We will create a laminated sign for your exhibit and a Maker webpage on our website.
 Each 11×17 inch sign and webpage includes an image, project description, and short bio based on the project proposal you submitted.
 This information and a link to your Maker webpage will also appear on our mobile app.

 - Prior to the event, you will receive a confirmation letter listing the equipment we will provide for you.
 If you need additional items, please use the Maker Admin Tool.
-Requesting additional tables onsite is based on availability and will cost $10.00 per table.
-Additional chairs are no charge; but also based on availability.
+Requesting additional tables onsite is based on availability and will cost $20.00 per table.
+Additional chairs are $15, but also based on availability.

-- Electrical: If you provided details of your power requirements, we will make certain you have power available at your exhibit area.
+Electrical: If you provided details of your power requirements, we will make certain you have power available at your exhibit area.
 Please bring your own extension cords, surge protectors and/or power strips for power distribution at your exhibit.
+Please ensure that any equipment you bring is in good condition and UL certified.
 On-site power requests cannot be guaranteed.
 Any excessive power will require approval.

 - Understanding your power usage is important: We need to ensure you have what you need and you will not create a problem for your fellow Makers by tripping the circuit breaker.
 Most consumer electronic devices have a small label that will tell you how many watts or amps they draw and at what voltage.

 - Voltage: In North America, normal house and building power is 120 volts.
 (Large machinery may require 220 volts.
 If you need a 220v, tell us what phase you need.)

 - Amperage: After you determine the voltage you require (see above), we need to know how many amps you will be using at that voltage.
 If an item only lists watts and not amps, you can quickly convert watts to amps by dividing the watts by volts (Watts / Volts = Amps.)